MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/get-started/group-policy-management-console/Use-Resultant-Set-of-Policy-to-Manage-Group-Policy.md

 -   If you open a previously saved console and want to save a Group Policy Modeling or Group Policy Results report in XML, rerun the report by using the **Rerun Query** option.

--   To view a saved report in a Web browser, you must use Internet ExplorerÂ® 6 or later.
+-   To view a saved report in a Web browser, you must use Internet Explorer 6 or later.